 Along with other things British, the early settlers brought with them the laws of England, and thus the English Protection of Animals Act 1835 became part of our law.
 The first SPCA was formed in Canterbury in 1872, quickly followed by Otago, Auckland and Wellington.
 The first national law protecting animals was passed in 1878.

 In 1933, the various separate Societies decided to amalgamate as a Federation.
 Out of this has grown the national organisation, SPCA New Zealand.
-Gradually, smaller communities have established their own branches and today there are 46 SPCA centres throughout the country.
+Gradually, smaller communities have established their own branches, resulting in 39 SPCA centres throughout the country.

 On 17 June 2017, SPCA delegates voted to form one national organisation from its 40 independent centres to create a unified and future-focused national entity.
 This change came into effect on 1 November 2017.